-- \ As the Chairman Mr. Pinette attends the Committee meetings as ex officio member. - 1.
+- \ As the Chairman, Mr. Baird attends the Committee meetings as ex officio member. - 1.
 All Committees of the Company, other than Audit, have as members one or more directors of Canfor and are joint committees with Canfor.
-For more information on the power, responsibilities and composition of the joint committees, see "Executive Compensation Composition of the Joint Management Resources and Compensation Committee" and "Board Committees" below and Canfor's Information Circular dated February 24, 2021 which can be found on SEDAR at www.sedar.com. - 2.
+For more information on the power, responsibilities and composition of the joint committees, see "Executive Compensation Compensation Discussion and Analysis Joint Management Resources and Compensation Committee" and "Board Committees" below and Canfor's Information Circular dated March 16, 2022 which can be found on SEDAR at www.sedar.com. - 2.
 With respect to Mr. Kayne, reference is made to "The Board of Directors Independence" herein. - 3.
-Ceased to be a member of the Committee on April 23, 2020 and was therefore only eligible to attend meetings held by the Committee before that date. - 4.
-Joined the Committee after April 23, 2020 and was only eligible to attend meetings held by the Committee after that date. - 5.
-The number of CPPI Shares held by each Director refers only to common shares of the Company and does not include Common Shares of Canfor Corporation ("Canfor Corporation Shares"), the Company's parent company, held by the Director.
-In particular, as at the date hereof: Mr. Pinette holds 30,000 Canfor Corporation Shares, Mr. Baird holds 17,685 Canfor Corporation, Shares, Mr. Kayne holds 20,497 Canfor Corporation Shares Mr. Stinson holds 20,000 Canfor Corporation Shares.
+Ceased to be a member of the Committee on April 29, 2021 and was therefore only eligible to attend meetings held by the Committee before that date. - 4.
+Joined the Committee after April 29, 2021 and was only eligible to attend meetings held by the Committee after that date. - 5.
+Joined the Board and the Committee after June 2021 and was only eligible to attend meetings after that date.

+6. The number of CPPI Shares held by each Director refers only to common shares of the Company and does not include Common Shares of Canfor Corporation ("Canfor Corporation Shares"), the Company's parent company, held by the Director.
+In particular, as at the date hereof: Mr. Pinette holds 30,000 Canfor Corporation Shares, Mr. Baird holds 17,685 Canfor Corporation, Shares, Mr. Kayne holds 20,497 Canfor Corporation Shares Mr. Stinson holds 20,000 Canfor Corporation Shares and Mr. Jentsch holds 20,000 Canfor Corporation Shares.

-For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 24, 2021 entitled "Directors and Officers".
+For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated March 1, 2022 entitled "Directors and Officers".

-To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years prior to the date of this Information Circular, a director, chief executive officer or chief financial officer of any company that: (i) while acting in that capacity, was subject to a cease trade or similar order or an order that denied access to any exemption under securities legislation (each, an "Order") for a period of more than 30 consecutive days; (ii) was subject to an Order for a period of more than 30 consecutive days that resulted from an event that occurred while the nominee was acting in such capacity but which was issued after he ceased to act in such capacity, other than Mr. Jentsch.
+To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years prior to the date of this Information Circular, a director, chief executive officer or chief financial officer of any company that: (i) while acting in that capacity, was subject to a cease trade or similar order or an order that denied access to any exemption under securities legislation (each, an "Order") that was in effect for a period of more than 30 consecutive days; (ii) was subject to an Order that was in effect for a period of more than 30 consecutive days that resulted from an event that occurred while the nominee was acting in such capacity but which was issued after he ceased to act in such capacity, other than Mr. Jentsch.